liquid-collective/liquid-collective-protocol/natspec/interfaces/IELFeeRecipientV1.md

 function pullELFees(uint256 _maxAmount) external nonpayable
 ```

-Pulls all the ETH to the River contract
+Pulls ETH to the River contract

 *Only callable by the River contract*